hugetiny/DTXMania/RuntimeResources/readme_en.txt

 If DTXMania fails to use ASIO device
 (by nonproper buffer size, etc),
-DTXMania uses DirectSound.
+DTXMania uses WASAPI (Exclusive/Shared).

-You also have to specify ASIODevice.
+You also have to specify CONFIGURATION/System/Sound Options/ASIODevice.
 It specifies what sound device is used by DTXMania.
 (If you choose WASAPI or DirectSound, DTXMania uses OS-default sound device)
 If you specify non-existing sound device, DTXMania